with only part of the food set out

 Those mentions naturally lead to the entire listing of food we enjoyed at our meeting, but before we get to that, I’d like to take a few minutes to chat about gluten-free college students, and their caring and concerned parents.
 For those who are gluten free, attending college can bring both challenges and opportunities.
 First, is the decision on deciding which college to attend with gluten-free dining and academic, extracurricular, and numerous other concerns at the forefront of the decision-making process.
 Admittedly, we didn’t go through this experience.
 When Son went off to college, he was not eating gluten free, but once he went 100% gluten free almost 2 years later, college dining became much more complicated.
 Make that near impossible.
 In fact, I know he would have done backflips if he’d found one of So Lucky Gifts packages on his doorstep at that time!
 Instead I made lots of trips to visit him with full grocery bags and cookie tins in hand, plus while I was there we often made trips to the grocery store and almost always ate out where we could eat real food, quality food, and naturally gluten-free food.
 Living off campus in an apartment the last few years and eating gluten free, dairy free, soy free, and “more free” of late, he’s done his own shopping and cooked most of his own food with occasional meals out at a few favorite, “safe” restaurants.

 Son will be graduating in about a month (screaming “Wahooooo!” here), so our college focus will soon be behind us, but many of you have college students in your family right now or your kids will soon be heading off to college in the near future.
 You need resources you can count on to make informed decisions, and the good news is that you don’t have to re-invent the wheel by doing all the research yourself.
 One of the very best advocates in this area is Wendy Kaho, a parent of two gluten-free college students herself.
-You probably know Wendy from her blog, Celiacs in the House, or her articles via resource sites such as Diets in Review and The National Foundation for Celiac Awareness (NFCA).
+You probably know Wendy from her blog, Celiacs in the House (no longer in operation), or her articles via resource sites such as Diets in Review and The National Foundation for Celiac Awareness (NFCA).
 You’ll see more and more of her work in features and mentions over at NFCA (e.g, see latest NFCA newsletter).
 On Wendy’s blog, you’ll find an extremely helpful page, Gluten-Free College; there’s so much helpful information there!
 Here are just a few highlights of the information she shares:

 Her NFCA series on Gluten-Free College Dining Hall Challenges—This series offers the parent’s and the student’s experience for the first semester of college.
 It’s both a high-level and an in-depth look at those “challenges.”
 That means that it’s not pages to wade through, but enough to save you from similar challenges.
 And did I mention that Wendy had both a son and daughter in college at the same time?
 Bottom line: You get a really good feel for the challenges you and your college student could be facing in this series.